Razzlegames/KotlinTraining/README.md

 - Implement your own `data class`
 - Implement your own Kotlin Unit test
 - Implement your own Java Unit test that calls Kotlin

+### Goals

+- Understand what Kotlin data classes do automatically for us
+- Understand how to call Kotlin data classes from Java (don’t worry, just works)
+- Understand named constructor parameters and what that means for Good Ol’ Builder patterns
+- Understand what Non-Nullable and Nullable types are